jmandel/exnex/README.md

 *   **Q: Can ExNex interoperate with existing networks like TEFCA or other HIEs?**
     A: Yes, ExNex is designed to be compatible and complementary.
 Existing networks (like HIEs or entities participating in TEFCA as QHINs) can become ExNex OIDF Entities.
 They could act as RLS providers within ExNex, and their participating members could adopt ExNex standards for direct edge access.
 The OIDF trust framework and the VC-based justification model can enhance the security and interoperability of existing exchange patterns.

 ---

-Okay, I've updated Appendix C with the following changes:

-1.  **Female Patient Examples:** Changed patient examples to female (Carol Woods, Emily Carter) to illustrate how previous/maiden names can be handled in demographic assertions (using FHIR's `Patient.name.use` and multiple name entries).
-2.  **No Separate Audit Suffix:** Removed `patient_audit_log_fhir_endpoint_suffix` from the `exnex_data_responder` OIDF metadata.
-The expectation is that patient audit events will be accessible via standard FHIR AuditEvent queries against the main `fhir_api_endpoint`, e.g., `[fhir_api_endpoint]/AuditEvent?patient={patientId}`.
-3.  **Simplified JWS in Justifications:** Replaced the full embedded JWS in the Authorization Assertion JWT example (C.3) with `"jws": "eyJhbGciOiJFUzI1NiJ9.eyJhYmMiOiAxMjN9.c2lnbmF0dXJlX2hlcmU..."` (an illustrative shortened JWS) for brevity, as requested.

----